edgelesssys/contrast/docs/docs/examples/vault.md

 [Service Mesh](../components/service-mesh.md).
 As previously noted, access to the Vault endpoint is restricted to peers that present a service mesh certificate valid under the current Contrast-managed state of the service mesh.
-While such a certificate enables mTLS-based communication with the Vault server, it does not, on its own, grant authorization to perform Vault-related operations.
+While such a certificate enables mTLS-based communication with the Vault server, it doesn't, on its own, grant authorization to perform Vault-related operations.
 Permissions for accessing secrets within Vault must be explicitly configured using the root token obtained during Vault initialization
 The configured `openbao-client` deployment is responsible for executing Vault-related operations, including initialization, secret creation, and sealing instructions.